by-cx/lobby/README.md

 ## TODO

 * [X] Tests
-* [ ] Command hooks - script or list of scripts that are triggered when discovery status has changed
+* [X] Command hooks - script or list of scripts that are triggered when discovery status has changed
 * [ ] Support for multiple active backend drivers
-* [ ] Redis driver
+* [X] Redis driver
 * [X] Remove the 5 secs waiting when daemon is stopped
 * [X] API to allow add labels at runtime
+* [ ] Check what happens when driver is disconnected